Schuler experiences anguish of losing Olympic women’s hockey final for second time

 "Yes."

 There are few rivalries in hockey – all of hockey – as bitter and as intense as the one between Canada and the United States in the women's game.
 The sport is basically a two-team arms race, with some additional countries thrown in to give the Olympics the guise of being a tournament.
-After Thursday's loss, Canada has now won four of the six Olympic medals presented – though its run of four-straight has been snapped.
+After Thursday's loss, Canada has now won four of the six Olympic medals presented – though its run of four straight has been snapped.

 "It's incredibly difficult, especially when you spend a lifetime, really, preparing for this moment," Schuler said.
 "The game was such a hard-fought game, and you never want to see it go to a shootout and be determined that way, but it did."